Building Trust with Greater Transparency

 Shaping the Urban Lifestyle in Downtown Raleigh

-There is a perception that only high-income residents can afford to live downtown.
+There is a perception, fast becoming a reality, that only high-income residents can afford to live downtown.
 We can change that if we plan now.
 Otherwise, I worry that the City Council will give hundreds of millions of dollars of new land value to downtown property owners without any opportunity to negotiate corresponding community benefits.

 Specific Concerns in Downtown Raleigh: